jphaugla/redisEnterpriseVault/README.md

 pip3 install kubernetes
 pip3 install psycopg2
 ```
-I had errors on the last install and need use [this psycopg2 install debug](https://stackoverflow.com/questions/27264574/import-psycopg2-library-not-loaded-libssl-1-0-0-dylib)
+Troubleshooting on the psycopg2 install.
+Use [this psycopg2 install debug](https://stackoverflow.com/questions/27264574/import-psycopg2-library-not-loaded-libssl-1-0-0-dylib)
 The suggestion that worked for me was this
 ```bash
 pip3 install --global-option=build_ext \